Best ultra short throw projectors: big, bright images from a box

 As with any projector, a projection screen isn’t required for UST projectors to work.
 You can also project onto a white-painted wall, preferably a smooth one that’s free from cracks or other inconsistencies.
 Use of a dedicated screen will result in the best performance, however, and will affect important picture parameters like brightness, contrast, color accuracy, and detail.

-While you can use a regular matte white screen with a UST projector, especially if you’re viewing in a room with proper light-control, you’ll generally get better results by using an ALR screen.
+While you can use a regular matte white screen with a UST projector, especially if you’re viewing in a room with proper light control, you’ll generally get better results by using an ALR screen.
 An ALR screen is designed to filter out light emanating from undraped windows and lamps that would otherwise reflect off the screen’s surface and reduce picture contrast.
 A special type of ALR screen is normally used with UST projectors that takes the additional picture-improving step of filtering out light coming from above while directly reflecting light coming from the projector positioned below.
-Some UST projectors such as the Hisense LG9 are even sold as a package with an ALR screen, which is typically available in a 100-inch or 120-inch size option.
+Some UST projectors, such as the Hisense LG9, are even sold as a package with an ALR screen, which is typically available in a 100-inch or 120-inch size option.

 Do UST projectors look as good as TVs?

-For the most part, no. Even when using a screen with special material optimized for UST projectors, the image won’t be as bright or have the same contrast level as what you can expect to see with the best TVs.
+For the most part, no. Even when using a screen with special material optimized for UST projectors, the image won’t be as bright or have the same contrast as you can expect from the best TVs.
 One area of picture quality where certain UST projectors can beat TVs is color rendition.
 Models that use three separate lasers to transmit the red, green, and blue components of video images are generally capable of covering 100% of BT.2020 color space, which is the recommended color space standard for ultra high-definition television.
 The best TVs, in contrast, generally max out at 75% BT.2020 color space coverage.

 Should I get a UST projector with a fixed or variable image size?